Valuable Goods by Air Freight to Canada

 Documentation

-Routing & splitting
+Routing & Splitting

-For very high values (above €500,000) we advise splitting the shipment over multiple flights to reduce risk.
+For very high values (over €500,000), we advise splitting the shipment over multiple flights to reduce risk.
 This requires coordination with the recipient and possibly additional security measures at the destination.

-Valuable goods exporting to Canada?
+Valuable Goods exporting to Canada?

-How we ship Valuable goods to Canada
+How we ship Valuable Goods to Canada

 Quote & booking